Alexandre Lanfant: Priesthood

+Death and martyrdom

 Lanfant refused to take an oath to the civil constitution of the clergy.
 He was arrested on August 29, 1792, on charges of influencing the monarch.
 Although a "constitutional" priest obtained his release from the Abbey of Saint-Germaine-des-Pres, he was recaptured and sent to the Prison de l'Abbaye, where he was killed on September 5 by the revolutionary mob.
 He was one of 300 clergy victims of the so-called September massacres.

 Lanfant was the author of memoirs and eight volumes of sermons.

 He was among the 191 martyrs of Paris beatified by Pope Pius XI on October 17, 1926.